rhcarvalho/django-ex/README.md

 You can access your application by browsing to the service's IP address and port.

+## Logs

+By default your Django application is served with gunicorn and configured to output its access log to stderr.
+You can change this and more gunicorn settings using the `gunicorn_conf.py` file, by setting variables as documented [here](http://docs.gunicorn.org/en/latest/settings.html).
+You can look at the output (stdout and stderr) of a given pod with this command:

+    osc get pods         # list all pods in your project osc logs <pod-name>

+This can be useful to observe the correct functioning of your application.

 ## Special files in this repository

 Apart from the regular files created by Django (`project/*`, `welcome/*`, `manage.py`), this repository contains: